computer-geek64/accessible-audio-keyboard/README.md

 # Accessible Virtual Keyboard
 *November 14th, 2018*

-## This project is dedicated to Benjamin Knapp
+## Dedicated to Benjamin Knapp

-A predictive virtual keyboard that can be controlled with two binary inputs.
+Approximately 7 years ago, Benjamin Knapp experienced cardiac arrest.
+Today, he has difficulty moving and speaking, but can communicate with others by squeezing his fingers and opening his mouth.
+These small muscle movements can be used to create an efficient communication device that will be able to help Ben type his thoughts on a virtual keyboard, and even speak words and sentences with the aid of a text-to-speech program.
+This project's purpose is to develop a predictive virtual keyboard that can be controlled with two binary inputs.
 This keyboard can be installed on a Raspberry Pi and connected to two [MyoWare Muscle Sensors](https://www.sparkfun.com/products/13723) to allow people with disabilities to communicate concisely and efficiently.

 ## Getting Started
 The following items are needed for this project:
 * **1x** [Raspberry Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/)
 * **2x** [MyoWare Muscle Sensors](https://www.sparkfun.com/products/13723)
 * **1x** Display for Raspberry Pi 3 Model B+
-* **1x** Analog speaker for Raspberry Pi 3 Model B+
+* **1x** Speaker for Raspberry Pi 3 Model B+

 For a complete list of parts, see the [parts-list.md](/docs/parts-list.md) file.